EU taxonomy for sustainable activities: Delegated Acts

 The Taxonomy Regulation expressly empowers the Commission to adopt delegated acts, after consulting the Platform on Sustainable Finance and the Member States Expert Group on Sustainable Finance.
-Since the entry into force of the Regulation, the Commission has adopted two delegated acts, plus a third that has been approved in principle, but not yet adopted.
+Since the entry into force of the Regulation, the Commission has adopted four delegated acts.

-First Delegated Act
+Climate Delegated Act

-The first one, the EU Taxonomy Climate Delegated Act, was adopted in June 2021 and published on the Official Journal in December of the same year.
+The Climate Delegated Act, was adopted in June 2021 and published on the Official Journal in December of the same year.
 It establishes technical screening criteria to determine whether an economic activity substantially contributes to climate change adaptation and climate change mitigation.
 Despite the significant political debate on the possible inclusion of nuclear power and natural gas as green investments, neither of them is labelled as green asset in the first delegated act.
 In its preamble is stated that for nuclear energy the assessment is still ongoing, and natural gas will be included in a future delegated act if it fulfilled the requirements to be considered a transitional activity.

-Second Delegated Act
+Disclosures Delegated Act

 The Disclosures Delegated Act was adopted by the Commission in July 2021 and published on the Official Journal in December 2021.
-It supplements art.8 of the Taxonomy Regulation, and specifies the content, methodology and presentation of the information to be disclosed by both financial and non-financial undertakings.
-It helps companies who are subject to disclosure requirements under art.8 of the Taxonomy Regulation, to translate technical screening criteria into Key Performances Indices with regard to turnover, capital expenditure and operating expenditure.
+It supplements Art.8 of the Taxonomy Regulation, and specifies the content, methodology and presentation of the information to be disclosed by both financial and non-financial undertakings.
+It helps companies who are subject to disclosure requirements under Art.8 of the Taxonomy Regulation, to translate technical screening criteria into Key Performances Indices with regard to turnover, capital expenditure and operating expenditure.
 Disclosure requirements are laid down in the annexes of the delegated act, and they may differ depending on the nature of the entity (financial, non-financial undertakings), between financial entities (asset managers, credit institutions, investment firms, insurance and reinsurance companies).

-Third Delegated Act
+Complementary Climate Delegated Act

-The Complementary Climate Delegated Act was approved in principle by the Commission in February 2022, but not yet formally adopted.
-It's the most controversial of the three delegated acts and has reignited the debate about the inclusion of nuclear energy and natural gas in the taxonomy.
+The Complementary Climate Delegated Act was approved in principle by the Commission in February 2022, and formally adopted on 9 May 2022, when the language versions in all official EU languages were made available.
+It was then sent to the co-legislators for scrutiny, which ended on 11 July 2022 without any objections.
+The Complementary Delegated Act was published in the Official Journal on 15 July 2022 and it will apply as from 1 January 2023.
+It's the most controversial of the delegated acts and has reignited the debate about the inclusion of nuclear energy and natural gas in the taxonomy.
 In the delegated act, certain activities in the gas and nuclear sector are included in the taxonomy as transitional activities substantially contributing to climate change mitigation.
 The inclusion of such activities follows the publication of two reports, one from the TEG in 2019 and the second from the Joint Research Committee (JRC), in 2021, as well as consultations with the PSF and the Member States Expert Group, that led to different conclusions.
 A vote to reject this Act in the EP failed to obtain the required majority.